-Our audit was conducted for the purpose of forming opinions on the financial statements taken as a whole.
-The other financial information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.
-The other financial information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise North Carolina Municipal Power Agency 1's basic financial statements.
+The budgetary schedules and statements as listed in the table of contents as "Supplementary Information" are presented for purposes of additional analysis and are not a required part of the basic financial statements of North Carolina Municipal Power Agency 1.

+The Supplementary Information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Supplementary Information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.